 Quilting and Sewing Group

-Meetings are held at 6 p.m. on the third Monday of the month for personal or service oriented projects.
+Meetings are held at 6 p.m. on the third Monday of the month, in Fellowship Hall, for personal or service oriented projects.
 Special workshops and all day sew-ins are scheduled throughout the year.

 Meeting dates and times to be determined.
 Meets in the Church Library, 96th & Q.